IATA-Cargo/ONE-Record/working_draft/API/docs/index.md

 - [ONE Record API ontology](assets/ONE-Record-API-Ontology.ttl) provides the vocabulary and data classes for the data model used in the ONE Record API.
 - [Tabular overview of ONE Record API ontology](assets/ONE-Record-API-Ontology.csv) is a tabular representation of the ONE Record API ontology and describes the ONE Record API data classes, their properties as attributes, descriptions and valid values.
 - [ONE Record API class diagram](assets/ONE-Record-API-Class-Diagram.md) is a visual representation of the ONE Record API ontology and describes the ONE Record API data classes, their properties as attributes, and the relationship that can exist between the classes.
-- [OpenAPI specification](assets/ONE-Record-API-OpenAPI.yaml) describes the prescribed API endpoint structure of a ONE Record server implementation
+- [OpenAPI specification (minimum)](assets/ONE-Record-API-OpenAPI.yaml) describes the prescribed API endpoint structure of a ONE Record server implementation
+- [OpenAPI specification (recommended)](assets/ONE-Record-API-OpenAPI.recommended.yaml) describes the recommended API endpoint structure of a ONE Record server implementation
 - [Postman collection]() contains demo HTTP requests that demonstrate how to interact with the various ONE Record API endpoints and can be used to playback the examples provided in this document.

 # Document Version